Controversy and criticism of The X Factor (British TV series): Contestants

 During series 3, boy band Avenue were accused of cheating after it emerged that they already had a management deal with music mogul Ashley Tabor-King, who reportedly sought to use the show for publicity.
-It was also revealed that one member, Jamie Tinker, previously had a recording contract with a branch Sony Music Entertainment, of which Cowell's company Syco is a subsidiary.
+It was also revealed that one member, Jamie Tinker, previously had a recording contract with a branch of Sony Music Entertainment, of which Cowell's company Syco is a subsidiary.
 Despite attracting criticism, this was judged not to be against the rules of the show.
 The band insisted that they were not cheats.

 During series 4, the producers discovered that Sisi Jghalef, a member of girl group Hope, had a criminal conviction.
 Having an unspent criminal conviction is in contravention of the show's rules, and Jghalef was asked to leave the competition.
 Hope, who had already been selected as finalists, continued without her.

 During the live stages, 15-year-old contestant Emily Nakanda was discovered in a "happy slapping" video, in which she apparently attacked another girl.
 Both her mentor, Sharon Osbourne, and her family were said to be upset with her behaviour.
 Nakanda chose to withdraw from the competition of her own accord rather than being asked to do so by producers.

 The lowering of the minimum contestant age from 16 to 14 for series 4 attracted criticism from some quarters.
 Groups such as the Family and Parenting Institute expressed concern that children of this age might be not be sufficiently emotionally robust to cope with the experience.
 The minimum age was returned to 16 for series six and again lowered to 14 for series eleven.

 After the second audition episode of series 5 had been broadcast, Cowell publicly stated his intention to make changes to the show by reducing the emphasis on contestants' "sob stories", conceding that they had been "out of hand" in the previous series and viewers were "starting not to believe them".

 Contestant Alan Turner was criticised in the press for allegedly lying to the judges in his original audition.
 Turner had told the panel that he had been fostered and sexually abused since the age of four and did not know his real parents, but his father and uncle publicly disputed the claims.
 Producers vowed to support Turner, who had been put through to boot camp, insisting that his place on the show was "never in jeopardy".
 Turner claimed that the show's editing had made him appear dishonest, but his mother later claimed that her son had made false claims which had "hurt [her] beyond belief".
 In one episode, Cowell confronted Turner over the truth of his story, and was satisfied that it was true.
 Ultimately, however, Turner was eliminated at the final stage before the live shows.